joni7777/netcore-seed/README.md

 # How to use
-Fork the repo to A new git repo, using the naming convention: `bp-{SERVICE_NAME}-service` Rename the sln file in the new repo, to the service name, `bp-{SERVICE_NAME}-service.sln` Rename in the `Config\appsettings.json` the service info (version and name)
+Fork the repo to A new git repo, using the naming convention: `bp-{SERVICE_NAME}-service` Rename the sln file in the new repo, to the service name, `Bp{ServiceName}Service.sln` Rename in the `Config\appsettings.json` the service info (version and name)

 # How to add components